MrkTheCoder/Data-Structures-In-CSharp/001Array/README.md

 As you know, regular arrases in C# like `int[]` or `string[]` have static length.
 It means, when we defined their length, we cannot change it anymore!

 **What we will write here?**

 We will write an `Array` class step by step.
 It can hold integer numbers, while It does not have the fixed length problem of regular arrases.
-It means, if we insert items more than its predefined length, It will automatically expand the array to have more rooms.
-Let's have some fun and start to write this array from scratch!
+It means, if we insert items more than its predefined length, It will automatically expand to have more rooms.
+Let's have some fun and start to write this `Array` class from scratch!

 ![notice-icon-7](https://user-images.githubusercontent.com/25789969/135717888-486318b4-7b6b-41ee-af24-bbeb181bb032.png) If you are student and try to learn Data Structure, Please follow each step one by one.
 In each step, do not look at my code unless you solve it first.
 It is not important how long it takes to solve it.
 I put each step inside `#region` blocks, so you can easily collapse all then only expand the one you solved.
 I did this in both XyzDataStracture & XyzUnitTests projects.